bryntum/siesta/README.md

 - Supports parallel execution
 - Provides accurate and well-formatted deep diff for equality assertion

-Siesta powers the test suites of all [Bryntum products](https://www.bryntum.com) and thousands clients.
+Siesta powers the test suites of all [Bryntum products](https://www.bryntum.com) and thousands of our clients.

 Installation
 =============